 - d.
-A material change of circumstance is defined in section 410 of the FMC Act and includes: - One that adversely affects your (or any authorised body's) capacity to perform the licensed business effectively - Any change that means you/your authorised body no longer satisfy all the requirements of sections 396(a)-(f) or 400(1)(a)-(e) of the FMC Act
+Terms of any financial product you offer, or financial service you provide (or any court order related to your products and services).
+A material change of circumstance is defined in section 410 of the FMC Act and includes: - One that adversely affects your (or any authorised body's) capacity to perform the licensed business effectively, or - Any change that means you/your authorised body no longer satisfy all the requirements of sections 396(a)-(f) or 400(1)(a)-(e) of the FMC Act.

-46. Complaints
+50. Complaints